leonidlouis/peakflo-takehome-test/README.md

   - `CRITICAL`(default): This will write to the console only application-breaking logs.
   - `INFO`: This will write to the console basic information regarding the application.
   - `NONE`: This will not write anything, anywhere, and suppress logging.
-  - `DEBUG`: This will write to the console and logfile in `logs` directory highly granular/detailed information regarding the application.
+  - `DEBUG`: This will write to the console highly granular/detailed information regarding the application.
+- `--write-log`: Flag to enable writing logs to a file in the custom directory (default: `False`).
+- `--log-dir`: Specify the directory where log files should be saved (default: `logs`).
 - `--config-filepath`: Specify a path to the configuration file (default: `config.json`).
 - `--skip-tests`: Use this flag to skip running tests, not intended to be used, originally for `tests/test_integration.py`.